jnthek/sbc_related/Orangepizero2_bringupnotes.md

 `sudo systemctl restart sshd` so that the changes work.

-If you have ethernet as the headless connection, remove it as apt update tries it first !
+If you use ethernet to provide headless connection to the pi, remove it as `apt update` tries it first !

 ### Optional step to change the repo location, if the Tsinghua ones are not accessible or slow